simple-crypto/simple-website/vision.md

 In view of the limited (theoretical and practical) understanding of these new physical attack vectors, the first implementations to counteract them have been developed by the industry in a mostly closed source setting.
-This is for example reflected by current evaluation practice for which requiring implementation details may increase the "perceived complexity" of an attack (e.g., as rated by the [Common Criteria](https://www.commoncriteriaportal.org/){:target="_blank"} framework) and therefore decrease its certification
+This situation is reflected by current evaluation practice for which requiring implementation details may increase the "perceived complexity" of an attack (e.g., as rated by the [Common Criteria](https://www.commoncriteriaportal.org/){:target="_blank"} framework) and therefore decrease its certification